 Split has many museums worth exploring, one of them is the Archeological Museum that is the oldest museum in Croatia, founded in 1820, and that’s where you’ll learn all about the history of this gorgeous city.
 Besides this one, you can enjoy Ethnographic Museum and Croatian Maritime Museum, but there is one that we particularly loved – the Gallery of Ivan Meštrović, the most famous Croatian sculptor.

-When you get tired of exploring all the Split’s landmarks and museums, head to its waterfront called Riva (Promenade), sit in one of the cafes and meditate while watching the sea, or people-watch as the locals do.
+When you get tired of exploring all the Split’s landmarks and museums, head to its waterfront called Riva (Promenade), sit in one of the cafes, and meditate while watching the sea, or people-watch as the locals do.

 We just love Belgrade and write about it often, we just can’t appreciate it enough.
 The capital of Serbia is one of the oldest European cities and there is really a lot to explore.
 Belgrade has an amazing fortress that is set on the confluence of two rivers – Sava and Danube and is one of the world’s oldest and most remarkable fortresses.
 To find out more about the Belgrade Fortress, check out one of our previous blog posts.

 There are a lot more sites to see in Belgrade, an urban jungle in Serbia.
-You must stroll down Knez Mihajlova street to get the 19th-century vibe and explore cafes, restaurants and shops, and Skadarlija to experience bohemian life in Belgrade.
+You must stroll down Knez Mihajlova street to get the 19th-century vibe and explore cafes, restaurants, and shops, and Skadarlija to experience bohemian life in Belgrade.
 Belgrade is also well-known for its nightlife, so don’t miss that experience.

 Novi Sad (Hungarian: Újvidék), the second-largest city in Serbia is the capital of province Vojvodina, is a multicultural city with so many things that you have to see and experience.
 Novi Sad is named to be the European Capital of Culture in 2021 and it sure deserves it.
-Back in the 18th and 19th century, Novi Sad was the centre of Serbian culture, politics and social life during the rule of the Habsburg monarchy.
+Back in the 18th and 19th centuries, Novi Sad was the center of Serbian culture, politics, and social life during the rule of the Habsburg monarchy.
 Today, it is a modern, tourist-friendly, cultural city with many cultural things going on.
 One of the most important ones is, for sure, world-famous EXIT – an award-winning summer music festival that has been named the best European music festival in Europe.

 When you’re in Novi Sad, the main place that you must visit is its main city square – Liberty Square.
 It’s where you’ll find some of its most beautiful buildings, such as the City Hall or the Catholic church “Name of Mary”.
-When you’re done here, just keep exploring the city centre, there is so much going on.
+When you’re done here, just keep exploring the city center, there is so much going on.
 Also, you must see the extraordinary Petrovaradin Fortress, on the opposite side of the Danube river.

 © Jovana Šulić